madman-bob/idris2-python/README.md

 ```

 ## Python FFIs

+You can use both C and [Python](#python-ffis) FFIs in your Idris 2 code when compiling to Python.
+For convenience, a bindings library is provided for some Python builtins.

 Python FFIs may be declared with the `%foreign` directive, using the format `"python: func, module"` for a Python function `func` in module `module`.
 For builtins, omit the module.